CybercentreCanada/assemblyline-helm-chart/assemblyline/readme.md

 | `vacuumWorkerReqRam`             | RAM requested for Vacuum worker pods                                                                                                               | `1Gi`                                                                   |
 | `workflowLimCPU`                 | CPU limit for Workflow pods                                                                                                                        | `1`                                                                     |
 | `workflowReqCPU`                 | CPU requested for Workflow pods                                                                                                                    | `50m`                                                                   |

+## Node selection

+You may want to control which nodes assemblyline assigns work to, the configuration for this is set in several different places:

+- Core pods can be controlled via the `nodeAffinity` key in the values file.
+- Service pods can be controlled via the `configuration.core.scaler.linux_node_selector` field.
+Note this uses a syntax slightly different than the typical kubernetes affinity fields.
+- System elasticsearch is set via `datastore.nodeAffinity`
+- If the `seperateInternalELKStack` condition is true, the logging elasticsearch instance is controlled via `log-storage.nodeAffinity`
+- If the `enableLogging` condition is true filebeat pods can be controlled with `filebeat.daemonset.affinity` and `filebeat.deployment.affinity`
+- If the `enableMetricbeat` condition is true metricbeat pods can be controlled with `metricbeat.daemonset.affinity` and `metricbeat.deployment.affinity`
+- If the `internalELKStack` condition is true kibana pods can be controlled with `kibana.affinity`
+- If the `internalFilestore` condition is true minio pods can be controlled with `filestore.affinity`